-To drain the AquaCAL calorifier down (secondary side)
+To drain the AquaLEC calorifier down (secondary side)

-It is recommended that you first obtain a complete set of replacement gaskets.
-It is assumed that all isolation valves (except drain) are open at the start.
+It is recommended that you first obtain a complete set of replacement gaskets from "Heat Exchanger Spares.com".

+It is assumed here, that all isolation valves (except drain) are open at the start.

-- 1. Isolate the primary fluid inlet and outlet switch off primary pump and boilers if necessary. - 2.
-Switch off secondary system return pump and isolate secondary return to calorifier. - 3.
+- 1. Isolate the primary fluid inlet and outlet.
+Switch off the primary pump and boilers if necessary. - 2.
+Switch off the secondary system return pump and isolate the secondary return to the calorifier. - 3.
 Isolate the secondary flow. - 4.
-Isolate the cold feed. - In sealed systems, reduce residual calorifier pressure by manually operating the safety valve.
+Isolate the cold feed. - 5.
+For sealed systems, reduce the residual calorifier pressure by manually operating the safety valve.
 Some hot water will come out. - 6.
-For sealed systems open a manual vent valve to allow air in during drain-down. - 7.
-For copper-lined steel calorifiers ensure that the anti-vacuum valve is not stuck shut also ensure that a vent is available at the top of the calorifier of flow area at least one half the flow area of the drain connection.
-Remove one of the fittings on the top of the calorifier if necessary to achieve this.
-Partial vacuum, caused by inadequate venting of copper-lined calorifiers during drain-down, will cause damage to the thin copper lining. - 8.
-If the calorifier is open vented and shares a vent with other calorifiers, isolate it from the common vent using the 3 way valve (it will now vent to atmosphere).

-- 9. If the calorifier is open vented and shares a vent with other calorifiers, isolate it from the common vent using the 3 way valve (it will now vent to atmosphere). - Pipe the drain to a drain point and open the drain valve. - 11.
-The AquaCAL calorifier shell internal condition can be inspected by removing the inspection cover to allow visual examination. - 12.
+For sealed systems, open a manual vent valve to allow air in during drain-down. - 7.
+For copper-lined steel calorifiers, ensure that the anti vacuum valve is not stuck shut.
+Also, ensure that a vent is available at the top of the calorifier of the flow area, at least one half of the flow area of the drain connection. - 8.
+Remove one of the fittings on the top of the calorifier, if necessary, to achieve this.
+Partial vacuum, caused by inadequate venting of copper-lined calorifiers during drain-down, will cause damage to the thin copper lining. - 9.
+If the calorifier is open vented and shares a vent with other calorifiers, isolate it from the common vent, using the 3 way valve (it will now vent to atmosphere). - 10.
+Pipe the drain to a drain point and open the drain valve.
+The AquaLEC calorifier shell internal condition can be inspected by removing the inspection cover to allow visual examination. - 11.
 Re-fit new gaskets and re-fill the calorifier according to the commissioning instructions above.

-Important Notes:
+Important Notes

-Constant circulation through the AquaCAL heat exchanger minimises fouling.
+Constant circulation through the AquaLEC unit, minimises fouling.
 However, a clean heater gives maximum efficiency and capacity, and it is much easier to clean tubes with a light coat of scale, than it is to clean tubes which have been permitted to get excessively fouled.

-The Aqua-Velox should be cleaned periodically to ensure maximum efficiency.
+The AquaLEC should be cleaned periodically, to ensure maximum efficiency.
 Higher operating temperatures cause scale to accumulate in the heat exchanger more quickly than lower temperatures.

-Hard untreated water causes much faster scale accumulation than treated soft water.
-Cleaning frequency will be determined by experience
+Hard, untreated water, causes much faster scale accumulation than treated soft water.
+Cleaning frequency will be determined by experience.